jrudar/PySCVUC/README.md

 1) Clone this repository to your home directory.
 2) Install the above programs.
 3) Install the above Python libraries.
-4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch, RDP Tools).
-An additonal classpath to the RDP Tools .jar files should be included (export CLASSPATH=Path to the RDP Tools Directory/:$CLASSPATH).
+4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch).
+5) Edit your .bashrc file so the following is present: export RDPPATH=<Path to the RDP Tools Directory>/
-5) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
+6) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
-6) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython
+7) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython
-7) Enter the PySCVUC directory and run ./configure.sh.
+8) Enter the PySCVUC directory and run ./configure.sh.
-8) The latest version of the COI Training Files should be downloaded.
+9) The latest version of the COI Training Files should be downloaded.
 Extract these files to the 'PySCVUC/training_files/V3/' directory.

 ## Command Line Options:
 ##### --primers PRIMERS